ttreeagency/docker-php-ci/README.md

 # ttreeagency/php-ci:latest

 Official ttreeagency docker container for PHP application.

+This container contain the following software:

+- Nginx + PHP CLI/FPM (from Dotdeb respository)
+- Composer, the PHP package manager, automatically updated on container start
+- NPM
+- GIT

 This container is under development, change can happen at any time ...

 ## Version